 8. How to be okay with not being okay all the time.
 Being happy is a choice

 Living in Wisconsin was not easy at the beginning.
 Just when I felt like Arizona was home I had to pack up again and move to another place, where I didn’t know anybody.
 But I chose to be happy, and I decided that I will enjoy my time.
 Of course there were some harder days, but that is normal.
 You don’t have to be 100% okay all the time and people understand that.
 It is all about the attitude, how you approach things during those crappy days.
 If you are nice and reach out for help on those tougher days, you will see that people will be more helpful to you.
 I could have been miserable for two years but I left thinking that I created one of my best memories ever in those two years and I had people to go to when I had a rough time.
 Wisconsin will always be close to my heart.

 9. Things and people in my life are not permanent, don’t take anything/anyone for granted

 This is good and bad at the same time.
 Change is hard and sometimes it can be heart breaking.
-I learned to never take anything for granted.
-I learned to appreciate what I have at the moment and love what was given to me.
-I wake up every morning, thanking that I am still here, healthy and thankful for all the wonderful people in my life.
+I learned to never take anything for granted, learned to appreciate what I have at the moment and love what was given to me.
+Every morning I am thankful that I am still here, healthy and feel grateful for all the wonderful people in my life.
 Living far away from home really opened my eyes, and made me appreciate the people that love me and the things that I have.
-Appreciate the family you have because you don’t know how much time you have left with them.
-Appreciate your friends who love you no matter what.
-Appreciate the car you have, it takes you from A to B. Never stop working hard to get better BUT in the process don’t forget to stop for a minute each day to appreciate how lucky you truly are.
+Appreciate the family and friends because you don’t know how much time you have left with them.
+Appreciate the car you have because it takes you from A to B. Never stop working hard to get better BUT in the process don’t forget to stop for a minute each day to appreciate how lucky you truly are.